 Course registration is a multi-step process that supports your academic progress through careful planning.
 This page provides information on how to register.
 If you need help regarding the specific courses that are required to progress you toward completing your degree, please use DegreeWorks and consult with your academic advisor prior to actually registering for courses.

 Please note that not all students have the ability to register for courses online.
 There are specific programs and disciplines of study that require academic advising offices to register students for courses (e.g., newly admitted first-term students).
 Please check with the academic advising office of your college or school if you are uncertain if you should be registering online.

 Preparing Your Preferred Schedules in Advance of Registration

 The Schedule Ahead resource allows students to create sample course schedules for an upcoming term prior to their time ticket registration period.
 This feature will enhance students' ability to map their academic progress and create up to 10 alternate schedules for an upcoming term, providing greater opportunities for effective planning.
 Once the student's registration time ticket has opened, they will have the option to complete registration based on a sample schedule created prior.

-While this will be of great benefit to students, it is important to understand how to properly use the new resource.
 You can use the Student Guide: Schedule Ahead Registration Feature [PDF] to help you use this new tool.

 Additionally, please note the following important aspects of the Schedule Ahead resource:

 - A student can create up to 10 mock schedules for an upcoming term.